 - Development must comply with Council's Flood Management Policy which provides guidelines of controlling developments in different flood risk areas.
-It should be read in conjunction with the NSW Government's 'Floodplain Development Manual 2005'. - 4.
-The filling of land up to the 1:100 Average Recurrence Interval (ARI) flood level (or flood storage area if determined) is not permitted, unless specifically directed by Council in very special and limited locations.
-Filling of land above the 1:100 ARI up to the Probable Maximum Flood (PMF) (or in flood fringe) is discouraged however it will be considered providing it does not adversely impact upon flood behaviour. - 5.
-Development should not adversely increase the potential flood affectation on other development or properties, either individually or in combination with the cumulative impact of similar developments likely to occur within the same catchment. - 6.
-The impact of flooding and flood liability is to be managed, to ensure the development does not divert the flood waters, nor interfere with flood water storage or the natural functions of waterways.
-It must not adversely impact upon flood behaviour. - 7.
-A flood refuge may be required to provide an area for occupants to escape to for developments where occupants require a higher standard of care.
-Flood refuges may also be required where there is a large difference between the PMF and the 1 in 100 year flood level that may place occupants at severe risk if they remain within the building during large flood events.
+It should be read in conjunction with th NSW Government's 'Floodplain Development Manual 2005'. - 4.
+The filling of land up to the 1:100 Average Recurrence Interval (ARI) flood level (or flood storage area if determined) is n permitted, unless specifically directed by Council in very specia and limited locations.
+Filling of land above the 1:100 ARI up to the Probable Maximum Flood (PMF) (or in flood fringe) is discourage however it will be considered providing it does not adversely impact upon flood behaviou. - Development should not adversely increase the potential floo affectation on other development or properties, either individually or in combination with the cumulative impact of similar developments likely to occur within the same catchment. - The impact of flooding and flood liability is to be managed, ensure the development does not divert the flood waters, no interfere with flood water storage or the natural functions o waterways.
+It must not adversely impact upon flood behaviou. - 7.
+A flood refuge may be required to provide an area for occupant to escape to for developments where occupants require a higher standard of care.
+Flood refuges may also be required where there is a large difference between the PMF and the 1 in 100 year floo level that may place occupants at severe risk if they remain within the building during large flood events